Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 - Baio Doku: (梅鶯毒) The prized katana of Kibagami Genjuro in SNK’s Samurai Showdown series.

 - Balaraw: A magical sword wielded by Panday in the Filipino comics, Ang Panday.
-Fashioned from a meteorite, it remains a dagger till Panday points it skywards.
+Fashioned from a meteorite, it takes the form of a dagger till Panday points it skywards.

 - Balmung: Balmung is an alternate name of Gram.
 In the second Saint Seiya movie, it was the Sword of Odin and part of the Norse god’s God Cloth.
 Seiya used it to slice the golden ring used by Poseidon to control Hilda.